jforge/docker-jenkins-inbound-agent/README.md

 # Jenkins Inbound Agent with enhanced capabilities

-This docker images is originally based on jenkins/inbound-agent and was replaced with the image odavid/jenkins-jnlp-slave:alpine in order to resolve the docker-in-docker requirement for more flexible CI agent deployments, that are required to support docker and docker-compose calls in the qa environment.
+This docker image is originally based on jenkins/inbound-agent and was replaced with the alpine image of [odavid/jenkins-jnlp-slave](https://hub.docker.com/r/odavid/jenkins-jnlp-slave) in order to resolve the docker-in-docker requirement for more flexible CI agent deployments required to support docker and docker-compose calls in the qa environment.

 To be able to use MQTT and to ease handling of json objects the mosquitto_clients and jq library are added.